 “If children in this stage are encouraged and supported in their increased independence, they become more confident and secure in their own ability to survive in the world.
 If children are criticized, overly controlled, or not given the opportunity to assert themselves, they begin to feel inadequate in their ability to survive, and may then become overly dependent upon others, lack self-esteem, and feel a sense of shame or doubt in their abilities” (McLeod, 2018).

 Erikson’s theory sounds good and looks good on paper.
 As a parent I can say that it’s easier said than done.
-However, if parents are determined and they exercise patience as emphasized previously, they can play very integral role in positively developing their child emotionally and socially.
+However, if parents are determined and they exercise patience as emphasized previously, they can play a very integral role in positively developing their child emotionally and socially.
 At the end of the day, the outcome is to have emotionally stable, independent successful children that will help them to become emotionally stable, independent successful adults.

 Bibliography